hilmimusyafa/javascript/Material & Code/Chapter 3 - Data Structure/chapter3.md

 ```
 If the property value is not found, then the default value is applied to the variable.

+For Example about Default Values Destructuring Object you can open the code in [3.5.3-Defaultvaluesdestructuringobject.js]()

 #### 3.5.4 Assigning to Different Local Variable Names

 Until now we know that to carry out object destructuring on local variables, we need to standardize the naming of local variables with their object properties.
 However, actually in the object destructuring process we can use different local variable names.
 ES6 provides additional syntax that allows us to do this.
 The writing is similar to when we create properties and their values on objects.